Table of Contents

 Moreover, some companies will only share the actual RFP once you confirm your interest in participating in the process.
 They may also require you to sign a legal NDA before they are willing to share the RFP.

-Before you respond, make sure you work through pwin calculations and go/no-go decision-making to ensure that your response considers how worthwhile it is to bid on the RFP.
+Pro Tip: Before you respond, make sure you work through pwin calculations and go/no-go decision-making to ensure it’s worthwhile to bid on the RFP.

 5. Closing and Next Steps